markmur/react-slack-feedback/README.md

 React Slack Feedback
 =====================

-React component for sending feedback from your app directly to Slack.
+React component for gathering user feedback to send to slack.

 ### Usage